Ryan Green: Bristol Rovers

 On 31 May 2006, Green signed a two-year contract with Bristol Rovers of League Two.
 He made his debut on 5 August, replacing Chris Carruthers for the final 15 minutes of a 2–1 loss at Peterborough United.
 Green made 33 league appearances in his first season with the Pirates but suffered a foot injury in the 4–3 away defeat to Grimsby Town on 20 February 2007.
 Due to the injury, he missed the Football League Trophy final, which his team lost to Doncaster Rovers.
 He returned for the final stages of the campaign as they qualified for the play-offs.
 After eliminating Lincoln 7–4 on aggregate in the semi-finals, he played in the final on 26 May at Wembley Stadium, a 3–1 win over Shrewsbury Town.

 A broken jaw and further Achilles tendon problems in a volatile match at Swindon Town ruled him out for the rest of the following season.
 A hamstring injury sustained in a pre-season friendly added to Green's injury nightmare.
 His contract was not renewed, and he left the club on 8 May 2009.

 Return to Hereford United

-On 5 June 2009, Green re-signed for Hereford United on a one-year deal for the 2009–10 season.
+On 5 June 2009, Green re-signed for Hereford United on a one-year deal ahead of the 2009–10 season.
 Following their relegation in 2012, Hereford did not offer him a new contract.

 Later career

 In August 2012, Green joined Welsh Premier League club Port Talbot Town.

-In June 2014 he joined Merthyr Town, whom he captained to victory in the Southern Football League South & West.
+Green left Port Talbot after one season and in June 2014, he joined Merthyr Town, where he captained the team as they won the Southern League Division One South & West, and promotion to the Premier Division.

-On 14 September 2015 he signed for Hereford, the phoenix club of Hereford United, in the Midland Football League Premier Division.
-Following a successful season which resulted in promotion, Green signed for another season at Hereford in July 2016.
+On 14 September 2015, he signed for newly formed Hereford, the phoenix club of Hereford United, playing in the Midland League Premier Division.
+Following a successful season which resulted in promotion, Green signed for a further season in July 2016.

-On 11 July 2019, Green joined Westfields FC.
+In September 2018, Green was appointed player-manager of Hereford after the departure of Peter Beadle, overseeing five matches before Marc Richards was appointed as permanent manager on 2 October.
+In December 2018, Green took a break from playing, but remained at Hereford as a scout.

+On 11 July 2019, Green joined Hereford-based Hellenic League Premier Division club Westfields.
+In July 2020, he renewed his stay with the club for a further year, however two months later it was announced that he was leaving the club due to work commitments.

+In July 2023, Green rejoined Westfields, aged 42.